gurkanozil/github-stats/README.md

    [here](https://github.com/jstrieb/github-stats/generate).
 Note: this is **not** the same as forking a copy because it copies everything fresh, without the huge commit history.
 3. Go to the "Secrets" page of your copy of the repository.
-If this is the README of your copy, click [this link](../../settings/secrets/actions) to go to the "Secrets" page.
-Otherwise, go to the "Settings" tab of the newly-created repository and go to the "Secrets" page (bottom left).
+Go to the "Settings" tab of the newly-created repository and go to the "Secrets" page (bottom left).
 4. Create a new secret with the name `ACCESS_TOKEN` and paste the copied personal access token as the value.